core-wg/senml-spec/draft-ietf-core-senml.md

 # Links extension

-An atribute to support an link extension for SenML is defined as a string attribute by this specification.
-The link extension can be used for additional information.
+An attribute to support a link extension for SenML is defined as a string attribute by this specification.
+The link extension can be used for additional information about a SenML Record.
 The definition and usage of the contents of this value are specified in {{I-D.ietf-core-links-json}}.

 For JSON and XML the attribtue has a label of "l" and a value that is a string.